GabeScott/standard-works-vault/General Conference/1991 April - “To Honor the Priesthood”.md

 # “To Honor the Priesthood”

-*By J. Richard Clarke - Of the Presidency of the Seventy*
+By Elder J. Richard Clarke - *Of the Presidency of the Seventy*

 *Given in the April session of the 1991 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1991/04/to-honor-the-priesthood?lang=eng)

 When Bob Barfuss was on his mission, his mother, Mary, prayed each day, reminding the Lord, in detail, of Bob’s needs.
 One day she concluded that maybe she shouldn’t take so much of the Lord’s time with her long list of concerns.
-She said, “I just condensed it to: Heavenly Father, please bless Bob to honor his priesthood.”
+She said, “I just condensed it to, ‘Heavenly Father, please bless Bob to honor his priesthood.’”

 Brethren, if that simple plea were fully realized in our lives, it would satisfy most needs and prevent most problems.
 “Bless me, Father, to honor the priesthood.”
 This should be our daily petition.